ActuallyZach/ComputerScience/README.md

 Check out this for a small project me and my friends made in 4 hours for a competition.

 ## [Oopsie OS](https://github.com/Zxtreme03/ComputerScience/tree/master/OopsieOS)
 Just a project I've been working on.
 It's written in C++ and C. It was written for being compiled on macOS.
-All it is a mock OS made to try and learn exploiting and other things.
+It is just a mock OS made to try and learn exploiting and other things.

 # How to get into coding
 Pick a language, I recommend the following languages for beginners